-Have all their friends come over and set up a whole miniature water park in the backyard.
+Get a few new sprinklers and set up a whole miniature water park in the backyard.
 It will keep them going for hours (no doubt) and they won’t be so hot because of the water.

 Pick up some hula hoops and frisbees and get exercise while you play together.

 Outdoor toys like hula hoops, badminton rackets, and soft nerf footballs are great for keeping your kids playing well together even when there’s a wide age range.